basilmeer/carecloud-l1-coffee-shop-app/README.md

 APIs unprotected without any form of authentication, based on the task description, it is not mentioned.
 As it is not mentioned, I have concluded that it is not required.

+### No Quantity in DealItem

+I came to the realization a bit too late that there is no quantity present for `DealItem`, as such at the moment there is no way to store and show how much of something is present in a `Deal`.

 ## Getting Started

 The usual steps for setting up a Rails project: